i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

   >const providerJwks = await nonRepudiationLibrary.generateKeys(SIGNING_ALG)
   >```

-- An Ethereum address with enough funds on the ledger and a NrpDltAgentOrig instance that can handle signing of the transactions needed to publish the secret to the ledger.
+- An Ethereum address with enough funds on the ledger and a `NrpDltAgentOrig` instance that can handle signing of the transactions needed to publish the secret to the ledger.

-And now you are ready to start a dataExchange for a given block of a given dataExchangeAgreement.
+And now you are ready to start a `dataExchange` for a given block of a given `DataExchangeAgreement`.

 ```typescript
 async nrp() => {